Oscar Wilde: the favourite partygoer who died on St Andrew's Day in 1900

 If you know your saints, you might be thinking St Andrew - but I'm talking about the flamboyant 19th-century figure, Oscar Wilde.

-Wilde died aged only 46, on today's date in the year 1900.
-He's been a source of inspiration to us so we wanted to pay tribute to him.
+He died aged only 46, on today's date in the year 1900.
+He's been a source of inspiration to us, but what was Oscar Wilde famous for?
+Why do we want to pay tribute to him?

 Wilde was a playwright, a wit, a poet, a party-goer.
 Also a bit of a leftie, despite his privileged upbringing.